xinwenfu/GenCyber/FieldTrips/V2/README.md

    - In the dialog window "Start Metasploit?", click the "Yes" button
    - Wait for the "Progress..." to disappear and Armitage window to show up

-11. If there are previous results showing computer icons within Armitage, click *Host* &rarr; *Clear Database* for cleanup.
+11. If there are previous results showing computer icons within Armitage, click *Hosts* &rarr; *Clear Database* for cleanup.

 12. Within the Armitage window, click *Hosts* and then *MSF Scans...*